-All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+All staff should be aware that safeguarding issues can manifest themselves via peer-on-peer abuse.
 Peer-on-peer abuse is abuse by one or more pupils against another pupil.
-It can manifest itself in many ways and can include, but may not be limited to, bullying (including cyberbullying), sexual violence, sexual harassment and sexting.
+It can manifest itself in many ways and can include, but may not be limited to, bullying (including cyberbullying), sexual violence, sexual harassment and sharing nude and semi-nude images.
+It can also manifest itself in peer-on-peer relationships through exploitation, criminal, sexual or otherwise.
+It can also include abuse in intimate personal relationships between peers.
 Peer-on-peer abuse should never be dismissed as "banter" or "part of growing up".
-Staff should be clear as to the school's policy and procedures with regards to peer on peer abuse outlined below.
+Both schools have a zero-tolerance approach to peer-on-peer abuse, but we also take the view that it is happening here to ensure extra vigilance concerning this issue.
+Staff should be clear as to the school's policy and procedures with regards to peer-on-peer abuse outlined below.